 1. New construction or Substantial Rehabilitation of projects in which, for the term of the Declaration), at least 75% of the total Tax Credit units are Single Room Occupancy, efficiency, or one bedroom units and which are affordable by households whose income does not exceed 30% of the median income.
 2. New construction or Substantial Rehabilitation family housing projects that are not restricted to occupancy by persons 55 years old or older and in which, for the term of the extended use period (term of the Declaration), at least 75% of the Tax Credit units contain two or more bedrooms and at least one third of the 75% contain three or more bedrooms.
 3. Substantial Rehabilitation projects in neighborhoods targeted by the applicable city for revitalization.
-4. Projects that are not restricted to persons of a particular age group and in which, for the term of the extended use period (term of the Declaration), a percentage of the units are set aside and rented to (check one, if applicable): Persons with a serious and persistent mental illness as defined in Minnesota Statutes Section 245.462, Subd.
-20(c); Persons with a developmental disability as defined in the United States Code, Title 42, Section 6001(8); Persons who have been assessed as drug dependent persons as defined in Minnesota Statutes Section 254A.02, Subd.
-5, and are receiving or will receive care and treatment services provided by an approved treatment program as defined in Minnesota Statutes Section 254A.02, Subd.
-2; Persons with a brain injury as defined in Minnesota Statutes Section 256B.093, Subd.
-4(a); or Persons with permanent physical disabilities that substantially limit major life activities, if at least fifty percent (50%) of the units in the project are accessible as provided under Minnesota Rules Chapter 1340 5.
+4. Projects that are not restricted to persons of a particular age group and in which, for the term of the extended use period (term of the Declaration), a percentage of the units are set aside and rented to (check one, if applicable): 5.
 Projects, whether or not restricted to persons of a particular age group, which preserve existing subsidized housing if the use of Tax Credits is necessary to prevent conversion to market rate use or to remedy physical deterioration of the project which would result in loss of existing federal subsidies.
 6. Projects financed by Rural Development which meet state-wide distribution goals.
-7. Up to two projects that are new construction or Substantial Rehabilitation multifamily housing projects that are not restricted to persons 55 years of age or older and that are located within one of the following areas at the time a reservation for Tax Credits is made: an area within one-half mile of a completed or planned light rail transitway, bus rapid transitway, or commuter rail station; an area within one-fourth mile from any stop along a high-frequency local bus line; an area within one-half mile from a bus stop or station on a high-frequency express route;
+7. In addition to Thresholds 1-6, the Agency may allocate Tax Credits to one remaining project that is a new construction or Substantial Rehabilitation multifamily housing project that is not restricted to persons 55 years of age or older and is located within one of the following areas at the time a reservation for Tax Credits is made:

 an area within one-half mile from a park and ride lot; or an area within one-fourth mile of a high-service public transportation fixed route stop; For purposes of this section, the following terms have the meanings given them: (1) "high-frequency local bus line" means a local bus route providing service at least every 15 minutes and running between 6:00 a.m. and 7:00 p.m. on weekdays and between 9:00 a.m. and 6:00 p.m. on Saturdays; (2) "high-frequency express route" means an express route with bus service providing six or more trips during at least one of the peak morning hours between 6:00 a.m. and 9:00 a.m. and every ten minutes during the peak morning hour; and (3) "high-service public transportation fixed route stop" means a stop serviced between 6:00 a.m. and 7:00 p.m. on weekdays and 9:00 a.m. and 6:00 p.m. on Saturdays and with service approximately every 30 minutes during that time.
+(Minnesota Statutes Section 383D.41, Subdivision 11) Note: To qualify for Threshold #7 the applicant must have written approval from the Agency prior to submission of the application.